 According to this study, 74% would request the healthier fresh fruit in advance.
 However, on the day of the meeting, many of the people who requested the fresh fruit would opt for the less-than-healthy cookies or ice cream.
 This concept is due to what some call the “present bias”, in that just like we know we should be eating fruit, we know we should be saving.
 But we think to ourselves, we will watch our diet and save more money next year, in the future.

-This upcoming month, I welcome you to schedule a meeting with me so that we can continue to discuss how you can save for retirement now, not in the future.
+This upcoming month, I welcome you to schedule a meeting with me so that we can continue to discuss how you (or most likely your children) can save for retirement now, not in the future.
 And just like choosing fruit over sweets and saving now rather than spending, sometimes calling and setting up a meeting with your financial advisor may fall on the future to-do list.
 I would encourage you to do so today, and when we do meet I hope you will check in with me on the progress of my home improvements!